 After all agents have executed these steps, the cells grow back some sugar, typically 1 unit, but the total sugar in each cell is bounded by its capacity.

-Agents born in the areas with the least sugar are likely to starve unless they also have high vision and a high initial endowment.
+Agents born in the areas with the least sugar are likely to starve unless they have a high initial endowment and high vision.

 Within the high-sugar areas, agents compete with each other to find and harvest sugar as it grows back.
 Agents with high metabolism or low vision are the most likely to starve.